ldanilek/query-cookbook/DYNAMIC_QUERY.md

 ## Put it all together

+There are a few workable solutions:

+0. Write multiple static queries instead of a single dynamic one.
+1. Disable typechecks while building your dynamic query.
+2. Build the dynamic query in stages.

+Solution 0 has the clearest behavior, but it repeats code.
+Solution 1 is the most succinct, but it loses guarantees that typechecking provides.
+Solution 2 is recommended by Convex because it keeps all guarantees while keeping the code maintainable and extensible.

-To see the pattern in action, check out the [users.ts](/convex/users.ts) file.
+To see solutions 1 and 2 in action, check out the [users.ts](/convex/users.ts) file.
 This example includes all kinds of filtering: regular indexes, text search indexes, and post-filters.
 The example defines and uses the `defaultIndex` and `defaultOrder` helper functions for type inference, which you are free to copy.
+If you use an IDE assistant like Cursor or Copilot, you can copy the file to give an example for pattern-matching.

-Once you're using this pattern, you can construct dynamic queries at runtime, while maintaining intellisense and using TypeScript to ensure that the final query is valid.
+Once you're using the pattern from solution 2, you can construct dynamic queries at runtime, while maintaining intellisense and using TypeScript to ensure that the final query is valid.